MediaArea/MediaConch/Narrative.md

 - Allow for single file or batch editing of file format metadata.
 - Allow for selected metadata to be copied from one file to another or from one file to all other open files.
 - Allow for file format metadata to be exported and imported to CSV or XML to enable metadata manipulation in other programs to then be imported back into the Shell and applied to the associated files.
-- (For Matroska) Present a user interface that displays the hierarchical EBML structure of the file and allows the user to create, edit, or remove (with warning) any EBML element and display the asscoiated policy or implementation check that corresponds with such actions.
+- (For Matroska) Present a user interface that displays the hierarchical EBML structure of the file and allows the user to create, edit, or remove (with warning) any EBML element and display the associated policy or implementation check that corresponds with such actions.

 #### Interfaces